 If you like biking and have never been to the Truckee Pump Track now is the time to go.
 The Little Big is a two day ridestyle event on Saturday and Sunday at the Truckee Bike Park.
 This event helps fund the non-profit, volunteer-built park in Truckee, CA and is a blast for the whole family.
 Saturday morning girls of all ages will have the opportunity to be coached by some of the world’s best riders, during the women’s ride clinic.
 These skills transfer to the trails so you can rip those flow trails on your mountain bike this summer!
 Following the clinic the park will be open for a pumptrack jam for kids 10 and under, dirt jump jam, and a dual slalom.
 Various companies will also be in attendance demoing the latest gear and providing lots of great prizes.
 All proceeds from the event will go towards building the next phases of the Bike Park.

 Memorial Day Weekend kicks off paddling season and there are lots of places to rent paddle boards and kayaks.
 Check out our blog post to get ideas on Best Places to Launch your SUP and Best SUP Day Trips.
 Want to try racing?
-There will be a race around Donner Lake on Saturday morning starting at 9 AM as part of the Tahoe Cup Paddling Series.
-The start/finish area is open to spectators and will include a festive atmosphere and free demos.
-Paddle boarding is very weather dependent so if it’s windy and cold I suggest waiting for a different weekend.
+There will be a race on Lake Tahoe Saturday May 26 at Waterman’s Landing starting at 9 AM as part of the Tahoe Cup Paddling Series.
+There’s also a kids race, fun beach spectating and tasty food at Waterman’s Landing.
+Paddle boarding is weather dependent so if it’s windy and cold I suggest waiting for a different weekend.
 Please be safe, use good judgement, and wear a wetsuit and lifejacket if you go.
 You don’t want to fall in, the water temperature is 55 degrees.
 Read this if you don’t believe me.